Traditional theory, careful boundaries

 What to read next

-Start with the quiz or body type hub.
+Start with the quiz for reading order, or open the body type directory for direct comparison.
 On this page, the next click is only a context step; it is not a recommendation to act.

 Does not claimThis does not turn internal navigation into a personal plan.